Pierre Nguyễn Văn Khảm

-Pierre Nguyễn Văn Khảm (Vietnamese: Phêrô Nguyễn Văn Khảm) is a Vietnamese prelate of the Catholic Church.
-He currently serves as the fourth bishop of the Roman Catholic Diocese of Mỹ Tho since July 30, 2014, and the Secretary General of the Catholic Bishops' Conference of Vietnam since 2016.
+Pierre Nguyễn Văn Khảm (born 2 October 1952) is a Vietnamese Catholic prelate serving as the fourth bishop of the Diocese of Mỹ Tho since 2014.
 Besides Vietnamese, he is also able to communicate in English, French, and Latin.

 Early life and education

-Pierre Nguyễn Văn Khảm was born on October 2, 1952, in Hà Đông, Vietnam.
-He studied at seminaries in Can Tho, Long Xuyen, and Ho Chi Minh City from 1963 to 1979 before he was ordained to priesthood.
+Nguyễn Văn Khảm was born on 2 October 1952, in Hà Đông, in what was then the Democratic Republic of Việt Nam.
+His mother, Mary Magdalene Lý Thị Hảo, was born in 1926.
+In 1954, Khảm and his family fled to South Vietnam, as a part of Operation Passage to Freedom.
+From there, he began formation for the priesthood at Saint Quý Minor Seminary in Cái Răng, Cần Thơ in 1963.
+After finishing his studies there in 1972, he attended Saint Thomas Major Seminary in Long Xuyên from 1973 to 1976, and at Saint Joseph Major Seminary of Sài Gòn from 1977 to 1979 before he was ordained to the priesthood.

 Ordination and ministry

-Pierre Khảm was ordained to the priesthood on August 30, 1980, for the Archdiocese of Ho Chi Minh City, and then served as parochial vicar at Ha Dong church (1980–1983).
+Khảm was ordained to the priesthood on 30 August 1980, for the Archdiocese of Ho Chi Minh City, and then served as parochial vicar at Ha Dong church (1980–1983).
 After three years of his first assignment, he was transferred to assume the position of parochial administrator of Ha Noi church.
-He served the parish until 1987 when he was transferred to Notre-Dame Cathedral Basilica of Saigon as parochial vicar and held this position until 1999.
-Since 1997, he has been a professor at Saint Joseph Seminary of Saigon concurrently until 1999.
+He served the parish until 1987, when he was transferred to Notre-Dame Cathedral Basilica of Saigon as parochial vicar and held this position until 1999.
+Since 1997, he has been a professor at Saint Joseph Seminary of Saigon, concurrently until 1999.

-From 2000 to 2004, he furthered his studies at The Catholic University of America and earned a doctorate in pastoral theology.
+From 2000 to 2004, he furthered his studies at the Catholic University of America and earned a Doctorate of Pastoral Theology.
 After returning to Vietnam, he served as the Director of the Ho Chi Minh City Archdiocesan Pastoral Center.